“By this we know love, because He laid down His life for us. And we also ought to lay down our lives for the brethren.” (1 John 3:16)

 3rd Sunday of Paone

-Jesus then spoke the Pharisees about the consequences of sin against the Holy Spirit saying, “Therefore I tell you, every sin and blasphemy will be forgiven people, but the blasphemy against the Spirit will not be forgiven.” ( Matthew 12:31).
-But why is blasphemy against the Son of Man forgiven, whereas blasphemy against the Holy Spirit is unforgiven?
-St. Augustine says “Indeed, every sin and blasphemy is forgiven to people, and not only what is said against the Son of Man.
-As long as the sin of unrepentance (blasphemy against the Holy Spirit) is not there, then all sins are forgiven”.
+The Lord then spoke to the Pharisees about the seriousness of rejecting the work of God, saying: “Therefore I tell you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven” (Matthew 12:31).
+This raises an important question: Why is blasphemy against the Son of Man forgiven, while blasphemy against the Holy Spirit remains unforgiven?
+St. Augustine offers a profound explanation: “Indeed, every sin and blasphemy is forgiven to people, and not only what is said against the Son of Man. … as long as the sin of unrepentance is not there.
+If a person persists in rejecting repentance, then forgiveness itself is refused.”

-Jesus then goes on to warn the Pharisees about the seriousness of their words and actions.
-He says that every idle word people speak will be judged on the day of judgment.
-He emphasizes the importance of good fruit, explaining that a tree is known by its fruit.
-“Either make the tree good and its fruit good, or make the tree bad and its fruit bad, for the tree is known by its fruit”.
-(Matthew 12:33) The Lord then challenges the Pharisees’ hypocrisy, suggesting that they are evil, as they attribute his miraculous works to Satan, while their own teachings and actions are corrupt.
-“You brood of vipers!
-How can you speak good when you are evil?
-For out of the abundance of the heart the mouth speaks.”
-(Matthew 12:34)
+The Lord then warns the Pharisees about the seriousness of their words and actions.
+He teaches that every careless word spoken by man will be accounted for on the Day of Judgment.
+He further explains that a tree is known by its fruit: “Either make the tree good and its fruit good, or make the tree bad and its fruit bad, for the tree is known by its fruit” (Matthew 12:33).